dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 "address reuse harms the privacy of not only yourself, but also others - including many not related to the transaction."

+It also weakens the cryptography of the associated private key.[^fn-quantum]

 Bad.

 ## Removing Choice and Agency